Opal-teaching/messaging-app/README.md

 to previous API.
 Their main job is to provide an API that JavaScript uses inside a browser to interact with the DOM tree, and to do other important functions such as a a request to a server via a [get request](https://www.w3schools.com/tags/ref_httpmethods.asp).
-Angular builds on top of this basic JavaScript API to create easier management of websites, it creates functions that wrap this functionality and provides them the Angular way.
+Angular builds on top of this basic JavaScript API in two ways, first it creates more  complex functionality and second it wraps this functions and offers them to the user under the Angular paradigm.
-- Git tutorial by Logan Montgomery: [git tutorial](https://docs.google.com/document/d/16PSag95XtbPKWGNi2K5PCtYNoGMo-haOJV3nsPXc2Z0/edit?usp=sharing), go through this tutorial to understand the basics of git.
+- Git tutorial by Logan Montgomery: [git tutorial](https://docs.google.com/document/d/16PSag95XtbPKWGNi2K5PCtYNoGMo-haOJV3nsPXc2Z0/edit?usp=sharing), please go through this tutorial, it will covers ome of the basic of Git.
-## Description

-Today we will be introducing the front-end technologies for the app.
-We will go through an overview of the dependency managers, the set-up for a typical web-app and finally we will create a coding example in the context of a messaging app.
-By the end of this module, you should be a little bit more familiar with the Opal application set up, the common AngularJS flow, OnsenUI flow, and ultimately how to set-up a project using these technologies.
-We will set-up testing, but we will not take care of that until later (once I have a chance to catch up! ;p).
 ## Resources
 This might be a lot to process, to aid this process, the following resources will help you plus the resources I will be adding along with the tutorial.